How to find therapy or counselling

 You might want to go private if you can't get the therapy you need from the NHS.

 Unfortunately paying for private therapy can be expensive, and many of us can't afford it.
-But if you're exploring this option, we recommend looking on these reputable directories:
+But if you're exploring this option, we recommend these general directories:

 Before committing to private therapy it may be helpful to ask: